The manifold absolute pressure sensor, also known as the MAP sensor, is an integral part of the vehicle’s engine system.

 - See if you are having any problems while starting the engine of your vehicle

 - Check if your car is surging or dying out

 - Observe if your vehicle’s mileage and fuel efficiency is significantly affected

-- See if your vehicle is frequently going on a limp-home mode feature.
+- See if your car is frequently going on a limp-home mode feature.

 If these symptoms are noticeable, carry out a diagnostic test in the following way:

 - Locate the MAP sensor of your engine by checking yourself or referring to the service manual of your vehicle

-- Make sure that the vacuum hose that is attached to the MAP sensor is properly attached and it is in good condition. make sure that there are no obstacles and remove if there are any.
+- Make sure that the vacuum hose that is attached to the MAP sensor is connected correctly and it is in excellent condition.
+Make sure that there are no obstacles and remove if there are any.
 (On some cars, some MAP sensors are fitted directly to the manifold)